pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - Engagement lift: >10% increase in engagement scores
 - Retention impact: >5% improvement in retention for recognized employees

 All recognition events log into the Tracker to monitor budget adherence and ROI (retention impact, engagement lift).
-This ensures recognition is not just feel-goodâ€”it's a strategic investment in culture and performance.
+This ensures recognition is not just feel-good—it's a strategic investment in culture and performance.

 ---